 Pineapples are naturally rich in beneficial fiber and bromelain that aid normal digestion.
 Bromelain also boosts food digestion by breaking down the protein particles within it; an excellent way to cleanse your digestive tract.
 Additionally, according to the University of Maryland Medical Center, the bromelain in pineapple can help relieve stomach aches, heartburn and diarrhea.

 Special as it sounds, fresh pineapple is the only known source of the enzyme bromelain, which is effective in alleviating joint pain, arthritis, reducing inflammation, inhibiting tumor growth and shortening recovery time following plastic surgery.
 The enzyme is a mixture of enzymes that digest protein and has won pineapple the feat of being used for centuries in Central and South America to treat indigestion and reduce inflammation.

 See Also: 16 Surprising Benefits Of Cantaloupes

-They are Rich in Other Essential Nutrients
+Rich in Other Essential Nutrients

-It Gives You a Clear and Glowing Skin
+Gives You a Clear and Glowing Skin

-Pineapples are also a rich source of vitamin C and other antioxidants essential for collagen synthesis, which is great for your skin.
+Pineapple is also a rich source of vitamin C and other antioxidants essential for collagen synthesis, which is great for your skin.
 Vitamin C is a water-soluble vitamin that is necessary for normal growth and development.
 It also helps to maintain the integrity of your blood vessels, skin, organs and bones.
 So get more vitamin C from eating more pineapples.
 In fact, one cup of pineapple chunks is equivalent to 131% of your vitamin C needs for the day.